-Only the notes of the keys that are depressed when this pedal is pressed are sustained, even if the keyboard keys are released, until the pedal is released.
+Only the notes of the keys that are depressed when this pedal is pressed are sustained until the pedal is released.

 • Soft Pedal

 Pressing this pedal while playing suppresses notes played on the keyboard after the pedal was pressed, and makes them sound softer.